-6.2 FRCPath Part 2 procedure
+6.2 FRCPath Part 2 and Certificate procedures

-Candidates may normally only enter for the Part 2 exam when they have successfully completed the Part 1 exam.
-In those specialties which require a written Part 2 submission, candidates can submit a project proposal for this, before completing Part 1.
+Candidates may normally only enter for the FRCPath Part 2 examination when they have successfully completed the FRCPath Part 1 examination.
+In those specialties which require a written FRCPath Part 2 submission, candidates can submit a project proposal for this before completing FRCPath Part 1.

-Candidates who have unsuccessfully attempted the Part 2 examination four times or more will not be permitted to re-enter the examination without permission of Council.
-Any case made for re-admission based on exceptional circumstances must be referred to College Council, guidance can be found on the College website.
+Candidates who have unsuccessfully attempted the FRCPath Part 2 examination four times or more will not be permitted to re-enter the examination without permission of Council.
+Application for further attempts will only be permitted under exceptional circumstances and with permission of Council in accordance with the College's Mitigating Circumstances Policy.
+More information about this policy is available on the College website.

-Candidates who wish to attempt the Part 2 examination in a subject other than that passed in Part 1 must obtain the permission of College Council.
-The exception is candidates who have passed the Part 1 examination in Histopathology who, after appropriate training, may attempt the Part 2 examination in one of the following:, Forensic Pathology, Neuropathology or Paediatric Pathology.
-Candidates who attempt the Part 1 examination in Haematology for Clinical Scientists must attempt the corresponding Part 2 examination.
+Candidates who wish to attempt the FRCPath Part 2 examination in a subject other than that passed in FRCPath Part 1 must obtain the permission of Council.
+The exception is candidates who have passed the FRCPath Part 1 examination in Histopathology who, after appropriate training, may attempt the Part 2 examination in one of the following: Forensic Pathology, Neuropathology or Paediatric Pathology and candidates who sit the FRCPath Part 1 in Infection or Medical Microbiology and Virology who may proceed to either the FRCPath Part 2 in Medical Microbiology or Virology.
+Candidates who pass the FRCPath Part 1 examination in Haematology Clinical Science must attempt the corresponding FRCPath Part 2 examination.
+When an FRCPath examination for a new specialty is established, specific transitional arrangements for candidates who have already passed the Part 1 examination in a related specialty are published.